2022–23 Stoke City F.C. season: July & August

 Stoke lost their opening game 2–0 away at Millwall with both of the Lions' goals coming from unmarked Charlie Cresswell headers.
 The first home game of the season was won 2–0 against Blackpool with goals from Harry Clarke and Jacob Brown.
-After exiting the EFL Cup City suffered a 3–1 defeat at Huddersfield Town with Lewis Baker missing a first half penalty.
+After exiting the EFL Cup, City suffered a 3–1 defeat at Huddersfield Town with Lewis Baker missing a first half penalty.
 City were second-best against Middlesbrough and looked to be heading for a 2–1 defeat before a late header from D'Margio Wright-Phillips earned Stoke a fortunate 2–2 draw.
 Stoke's poor start to the season continued as they lost 1–0 at home to newly promoted Sunderland on 20 August.
 O'Neill was then sacked by the club four days later.
-The next day Stoke were given permisson by Sunderland to speak to Alex Neil.
+The next day Stoke were given permission by Sunderland to speak to Alex Neil.
 Dean Holden took caretaker charge of the match against Blackburn Rovers as a long range goal from Baker earned Stoke their first away win of the season.
 On 28 August Alex Neil was appointed manager on a three-year contract.
 Neil's first match in charge was at home against Swansea City.
 Swansea took and early lead through Joël Piroe and after wasteful finishing Stoke finally equalised in stoppage time through Tyrese Campbell.